hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ---

-## Troubleshooting

 ### Connection Issues

 **"Connection failed.
 Check hostname and network connectivity."**
 The tool could not reach the BIG-IP management interface.
 Verify that the hostname or IP is correct, that port 443 is open between your machine and the BIG-IP, and that the management interface is configured and accessible.

-You will also get this indication if restjavad on the remote system is unavailable and needs to be restarted.
+**"Connection failed.
+HTTP 503"**
+The BIG-IP is reachable but the REST API service (restjavad) is unavailable.
+The GUI may still work because it runs through a separate service (httpd/tmui).
+Restart restjavad via SSH: `bigstart restart restjavad` and allow 30-60 seconds for it to initialize.
+Monitor with `bigstart status restjavad` until it shows `run`.

 **"Authentication failed.
 Check username/password."**
 The BIG-IP rejected the credentials.
 Verify the username and password.
 The account needs administrative API access — typically the `admin` role.
 Accounts with limited roles may not have permission to query or modify datagroups.

+### Import Issues

+**"CIDR alignment errors detected"**
+One or more CIDR entries in your CSV have non-zero host bits for their prefix length (e.g., `10.159.55.0/16` should be `10.159.0.0/16`).
+The tool shows up to five examples with corrected values.
+Fix the entries in your CSV and reimport.
+BIG-IP will reject misaligned CIDRs so the import is blocked before the API call.

+**"X duplicate entries removed, Y unique entries"** Your CSV contained duplicate keys or URLs.
+The tool automatically removes duplicates before applying.
+The reported count reflects what will land in the datagroup or URL category.
+No action needed.

+**"Failed to populate URL category"**
+The URL category was created but the API timed out while applying URLs.
+This can happen with very large URL categories (5,000+ entries).
+The category likely contains the data — verify in the GUI or by viewing it in the tool.
+If it is empty, retry using overwrite mode.
+If timeouts persist, increase `API_REQUEST_TIMEOUT` (bash) or `$script:API_TIMEOUT` (PowerShell) in the script header.
+Default is 60 seconds.

 ### Partition Issues